lgp171188/launchpad/lib/lp/bugs/doc/externalbugtracker-bugzilla-lp-plugin.rst

 Retrieving remote comments
 --------------------------

-BugzillaLPPlugin implments the ISupportsCommentImport interface, which means that we can use it to import comments from the remote Bugzilla instance.
+BugzillaLPPlugin implements the ISupportsCommentImport interface, which means that we can use it to import comments from the remote Bugzilla instance.